HTML Basics: Navigating the World of Deleted or Strike-Through Text – A DEL vs. S Breakdown

-The two HTML tags DEL and S are inline elements.
-This means that by default, these tags do not generate an automatic line break.
+The two HTML tags del and s are Inline Elements.
+This means: By default, these two tags do not generate an automatic line break.

-The output of the two HTML tags del (deleted) and s (strike-through) is the same by default.
-The two HTML tags are used to strike through a single word or an entire section of text.
+The output of del (deleted) and s (strike-through) is the same by default.
+These HTML tags are used to strike-through a single word or an entire section of text.
 Both tags draw a thin horizontal line in the middle over the text and indicate it as deleted or no longer valid.
-However, there is a significant difference between the two HTML tags.
+However, there is a significant difference between these HTML tags.

-The DEL tag is used to markup a text section in the document that is to be indicated as deleted.
-The deleted text remains in the document to show the history of change.
+The del tag is used to mark a section of text as deleted.
+The text that has been marked as deleted remains in the document to show the history of changes.

-Typically, the DEL tag is used in conjunction with the INS tag, such as for expired offers and promotions, or canceled event dates.
+Typically, the del tag is used in conjunction with the INS tag, as for expired offers and promotions, or canceled event dates.

 Example